KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **4. Format Training Examples**

-We have to format our all of training examples properly, I have my custom data in `pandas` dataframe with 2 columns `question` and `answer`, and this is how we can format them
+We need to properly format all of our training examples, I have my custom data in `pandas` dataframe with 2 columns `question` and `answer`, and here is how we can format them
 ```py
 from textwrap import dedent